deku878/deku878/README.md

 - 👀 I’m interested in Algorithmic Programming and Mathematics
 - 🌱 I’m currently learning Web Development and Core CS concepts
 - 💞️ I’m looking to collaborate on any new and innovative projects with new learnings
-- 📫 You can contact me at my email-ytewari91@gmail.com or twitter->https://x.com/yash87845
+- 📫 You can contact me at my twitter->https://x.com/yash87845
 <!---
 deku878/deku878 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.